 She was forced to live under Isis in Syria as a child.
-Finally she is home
+Finally, she is home

 In January 2014, he told his wife he was taking the children on holiday to Montenegro, but instead took them to southern Turkey, where they crossed into Syria.
 The children were six and seven years old at the time.
 By the end of summer, he was dead.
 The children were left alone.

 Word reached the rest of the family that the children’s father had died.
-Yet Isis were still in control and there was no way for the children to leave.
+Yet Isis was still in control and there was no way for the children to leave.
 And they were still very young: too young to understand their circumstances, and what it would mean to be raised as an orphan in a country thousands of miles from home.
 This was not lost on their grandmother, Bleona, back in Albania.

 For them, she made a great sacrifice: she chose to leave for Syria to live with them.
 She had never been a religious woman, yet she donned a burqa and chose to live under the rule of Isis, so her grandchildren would not have to do so alone.
-When Isis was forced out in 2019, Altin, Drita and their grandmother were moved to Al Hol.
+When Isis was forced out in 2019, Altin, Drita and their grandmother were moved to al-Hol.
 Here they waited, hoping that the government might be able to bring them home to Albania.

 By 2021, they had been in Syria for seven years.
 But by the time the path was cleared for them to do so, their grandmother had died suddenly.
 She had been a healthy woman in her 60s, with no previous health concerns.
-Her death is a testament to the terrible conditions in Al Hol.
+Her death is a testament to the terrible conditions in al-Hol.
 Its residents live in dire poverty, with little access to medical care.
 Disease is common.

 Soon after, the children decided to return home.
 But while they were waiting on legal guarantees from the government, Drita, seemingly embittered and saddened by the death of her grandmother, changed her mind.
-She chose to stay, and remains in Al Hol.
+She chose to stay, and remains in al-Hol.
 Drita occasionally sends her uncle messages on WhatsApp.
-The messages are short, sporadic, and to the point: “I am fine” one reads.
+The messages are short, sporadic, and to the point: “I am fine,” one reads.

-It might be weeks between messages., Gentijan knows her communications are likely being watched, because the phone she texts them from belongs to another woman – famed for her extremist beliefs among Albanians in Syria – who has chosen to stay in Al Hol.
+It might be weeks between messages., Gentijan knows her communications are likely being watched, because the phone she texts them from belongs to another woman – famed for her extremist beliefs among Albanians in Syria – who has chosen to stay in al-Hol.
 “She can’t speak openly.
-She cannot express her concerns because she fears the other women with her”.
+She cannot express her concerns because she fears the other women with her.”

 Gentijan believes she wants to return home, but fears about what would happen if she tried to leave.
 “She keeps her life together by playing an act of wanting to stay there,” he says.
 In a conversation where he believed she was speaking openly, she told him that she never imagined she could have suffered so much in life.

-But if she expressed a will to return, Gentijian believes she would risk being killed: “They have no respect for human life whatsoever”.
-To the credit of the Albanian government, they have visited Al Hol three times to try and return her.
+But if she expressed a will to return, Gentijian believes she would risk being killed: “They have no respect for human life whatsoever.”
+To the credit of the Albanian government, they have visited al-Hol three times to try and return her.
 But she would not come.

-The longer people spend in the Al Hol camp, the more dangerous it is for the countries they might return to, according to Emina.
+The longer people spend in the al-Hol camp, the more dangerous it is, according to Emina.
 They risk becoming re-radicalised, and “every day they are there, they risk their life”.
 She says that any unaccompanied children are preyed upon by the most radical who remain.
 The danger incentivises children to seek refuge from anyone who might look after them.
-“Two weeks after I left Al Hol, two children in the camp were murdered,” says Emina.
+“Two weeks after I left al-Hol, two children in the camp were murdered,” says Emina.

 Returning women (and their children) from Syria is controversial: while some see them as terrorists, in others they inspire sympathy.
 Many women can claim to have stayed home: the only parts of the caliphate they knew well were between the four walls of their home.
 They cooked and cleaned, and as some claim, lived a life entirely separated from the terror that reigned outside.